bio-tools/biohackathon2022/paper/paper.md

 ![](figures/upset_biotools_entries_annot.png){width=100%}

-95.7% of tools are annotated with both topic and operation.
-This result is very encouraging. thanks to pub2tool
+Thanks to the text mining software pub2tool that run through published articles and generated EDAM annotation for tools, 95.7% of tools are annotated with both topic and operation.
+This result is very encouraging.

-In the 297 tools totaly missing EDAM annotation, a portion may be spam tools, this should be investigated.
+With our version of the bio.tools BioSchema dump, 297 tools are totally missing EDAM annotation.
+When investigating this number, it seems that since the generation of the dump some of the tools have been annotating (when comparing to the ).
+We will be able to investigate further these tools when updating our Bioshemas dump.
+As of the 6th of December, preliminary exploration shows that some of the non-annotated tools are annotation errors, meaning that suitable EDAM concepts are available for the annotation, others are non annotated because of lack of concept.
+Example: HIV-ASSIST: lack of topic and operation concerning training materials/platform.
+2dar2darma-param-estimation: available operation are "Imagine analysis" (http://edamontology.org/operation_3443) and "Modelling and simulation" (http://edamontology.org/operation_2426), and available topic are "Oncology" (http://edamontology.org/topic_2640).

 96.2 % of tools are annotated with operation versus only 12.5% with input or output data (and as a consequence even less with format).
-All operations in EDAM are linked to a data via a "has_input" and a "has_ouput" relation (using inferences from parent concepts).
 This lack of annotation may not be a true problem for human user that can easily deduce input and output from operation but it can be a problem from the machine readability point of vue.
 Moreover, with proper annotation, automatic workflow generation could be conceivable using bio.tools metadata and other software metadata from the Ecosystem.
-A perpective could be that for each operation added to the tool's annotation, input and output would be suggested to the curator/author based on EDAM relation.
-The same could go for suggestion of format based on relation with data in EDAM.
-533 formats (over the 619 valid formats) are related to a data with the "is_format_of" relation.
-For human user we could also have in the bio.tools interface a "suggested input/output" that would be displayed on the tool page but clearly identifed as an unverified annotation. (move the suggestion part in perpective)

-[[It may also be caused by the addition of tools via textmining of the literature (pub2tool ref), that only suggest annotation with EDAM operations and topics.
-Moreover, it may be a consequence of the interface layout when adding the tool's annotation with EDAM concepts in bio.tools.]]=> move to bio.tools annotation completeness analysis.
+This lack of annotation with data and format may be caused by the addition of tools via pub2tool.
+The software only suggest annotation with EDAM operations and topics.
+Moreover, it may be a consequence of the interface layout when adding the tool's annotation with EDAM concepts in bio.tools.

 ## Tool function signatures